bezmoradi/tutorials/go/struct.md

 }
 ```

-Basically what `(p person)` does is that `showUserData()` function can be called on any variable of type `person` (In OOP world, it's like defining a method in a class).
-We can also mutate data using struct methods.
-First, let's see an approach that does not work then we'll fix it:
+Basically `(p person)` makes it possible for the `showUserData` function to be called on any variable of type `person` (In OOP world, it's like defining a method in a class).
+We can also mutate data using methods.
+First, let's see a non-working example then we'll fix it:

 ```go
 package main